frontiersi/land_cover_mapping_DEAfrica/notebooks/Mozambique/Readme.md

 This folder contains working scripts of national land cover mapping for Mozambique.
-As the data and processing have not been finalised due to seeking for feedback from stakeholders, the current scripts may be updated.
+As the data and processing have not been finalised with ongoing seeking for feedback from stakeholders, the current scripts may be updated.